jayanth920/ungithub/README.md

 ## 🚀 What is ungithub?

 **ungithub** helps you deeply understand any open-source project with the help of AI.
-Whether you're onboarding to a new codebase or just exploring, simply paste a GitHub URL (or replace `github` with `ungithub`) and get:
+Whether you're onboarding to a new codebase or just exploring, simply paste a GitHub URL <!-- (or replace `github` with `ungithub`) (CURRENTLY DOMAIN NOT PURCHASED, GO TO THE [Website](https://ungithub.vercel.app)) -->to paste repo url and get:

 - 🔍 Auto-summarized repo insights
 - 🧠 AI-generated explanations of files, folders, and logic